Abdelrhman-Sayed70/Json_with_cpp/README.md

 4- Now you can see new folder created named "dist"<br /><br />
 5- Copy dist , include folders and go to the project destination then paste (near to .cpp file)<br /><br />
 6- Now open project properties with Visual studio -> at the top of the window make sure that Configuration set as (all configurations) and platform set as (all platforms) -> open C/C++ tab -> click on additional include directories and press edit then press 3 dots (...) and open project folder then choose include folder (near to dist and depug) -> press apply and Ok  <br /><br />
+7- Open project destination -> open dist and copy .cpp file then past it on sorurce File on your compiler <br /><br />
+8-  Open project destination -> open dist and  open json folder and copy 2 .h files then paste them on Header files on your compiler<br /><br />
 7- Congratulations Your project is ready to use json <br /><br />

 Code for testing : <br />